-Michael Derek Johns: Notorious Taxi Bank Robber Known As Brown Bag Bandit Story Makes ‘Love Kills’ Episode
+Michael Derek Johns Story: Notorious Taxi Bank Robber, AKA The ‘Brown Bag Bandit,’ Makes ‘Love Kills’ Episode

 — Indigo Films (@IndigoFilms) May 8, 2017

-Michael Johns was a handsome criminal, a tough guy by all accounts, he had the stance, the look, and the swagger just right.
+Michael Johns was a handsome criminal, a tough guy by all accounts; he had the stance, the look, and the swagger just right.
 They say Michael Derek Johns loved Lori Davis and was willing to do whatever he needed to do to keep her in his life.
 As an ex-con and career criminal, there were not many options for Mike Johns to take care of Lori financially.
-And when all of his options ran out, he turned back to what he knew–a life of crime.
+And when all of his options ran out, he turned back to what he knew — a life of crime.

 Love Kills will reveal just how they carried out their plan to rob a series of banks for money to fund their lifestyle.
 According to court records, Lori Davis helped Michael Derek Johns choose which locations to hit.
 She also helped plan the escape.
 On at least one occasion, Lori Davis drove one of the getaway cars.